Dollar bulls brightened up after data, risk appetite improves

 Commodity currencies including the Australian dollar managed to outperform their U.S. peer after a solid rebound in Chinese equities helped lift risk appetite generally.

 Sterling extended its decline, briefing dipping below $1.5400 for the first time in over a month.
-It last stood at $1.5412.
+It last stood at $1.5412 GBP=D4.

 Lifting the spirits of dollar bulls, data showed the U.S. economy grew faster than initially thought in the second quarter, an outcome that kept the chance of a U.S. interest rate hike this year on the table.